Beach breaks in Wales

 Three Cliffs Bay

 Emerging from the tide is a winding river that runs for miles past Pennard Castle and makes for a gorgeous walk upstream.
-There are also many different tourist attractions locally caused by the stream, such as the Stepping Stones and the Stone Spiral not far north from the coast.
-There are limited facilities nearby and no car park locally, so we recommend venturing into a nearby village if you’re visiting for the day.
+There are also various attractions locally caused by the stream, such as the Stepping Stones and the Stone Spiral, not far north of the coast.
+However, please note there are limited facilities nearby and no car park locally, so we recommend venturing into a nearby village if you’re visiting for the day.

 Stay nearby